making your

 I’m here to help…

-My mission is to work with students and families of all economic backgrounds on affording the college dream.
-Let me create a program of services that fits your budget and show you how to get more money and invest in college more wisely.
+My mission is to work with schools, students and families of all economic backgrounds to afford the college dream.

 A little more about me…